 Fortunately, you have some attractive options, one of which is a 529 plan.

 When you contribute to a 529 plan, your earnings accumulate tax free, provided they are used for qualified higher education expenses.
 (Keep in mind, though, that 529 plan distributions not used for qualified expenses may be subject to federal and state income tax and a 10% IRS penalty.)
 Furthermore, your 529 plan contributions may be deductible from your state taxes.
 However, 529 plans vary, so be sure to check with your tax adviser regarding deductibility.

 A 529 plan offers other benefits, too.
 For one thing, the lifetime contribution limits for 529 plans are quite generous; while these limits vary by state, some plans allow contributions well in excess of $200,000.
-And a 529 plan is flexible: If your child decides against college or vocational school, then you can transfer the unused funds to another family member, tax and penalty free.
+Plus, a 529 plan is flexible: if your child, grandchild or other beneficiary decides against college or vocational school, then you can transfer the unused funds to another family member, tax and penalty free.

-While a 529 plan is a popular choice for college savings, it is not the only option available.
-You also might want to consider a Coverdell Education Savings Account, which, like a 529 plan, can generate tax-free earnings if the money is used for higher education expenses.
-You can typically only put in a maximum of $2,000 per year to a Coverdell account, but it does offer more flexibility in investment choices than a 529 plan.
+While a 529 plan may be a good choice for building resources for college, it’s certainly not the only choice.
+For example, a Coverdell Education Savings Account, like a 529 plan, can generate tax-free earnings if the money is used for higher education expenses.
+However, you can typically only put in a maximum of $2,000 per year to a Coverdell account.

 This article was written by Edward Jones for use by your local Edward Jones financial adviser.
-Tina DeWitt, Charlie Wick, Chris Murray, Dolly Schaub and Kevin Brubeck are financial advisors with Edward Jones Investments.
-They can be reached in Edwards at 970-926-1728 or in Eagle at 970-328-4959 and 970-328-0361.
+Edward Jones and its associates and financial advisers do not provide tax or legal advice.
+Tina DeWitt, Charlie Wick and Kevin Brubeck are financial advisers with Edward Jones Investments.
+They can be reached in Edwards at 970-926-1728 or in Eagle at 970-328-4959 or 970-328-0361.